Go HomeUnus Mundus Menu

 The fascinating thing Jung discovered was that when looked at through a symbolic, imaginative, psychological "lens" - the (al)chemical experiments of transforming base, worthless metals into precious gold unconsciously reflected an internal developmental process of "wholeness" and health in the human psyche (which Jung termed as "individuation").

-Jung came to value alchemy for it's rich symbolic content and imagery....
-And in his studies, Jung eventually unearthed numerous indicators that even some of the earliest Greek alchemists were aware of a corresponding internal process taking place within the human psyche.
+Jung came to greatly value alchemy for its rich symbolic content and imagery.... and in his studies, Jung eventually unearthed numerous indicators that even some of the earliest Greek alchemists were aware of a corresponding internal process taking place within the human psyche.

 Yet, for Jung, what truly set apart the symbols of transformation found in alchemy was (in fact) due to the early alchemists' beliefs that they were strictly dealing with physical, chemical, material processes.